Gradient boosting for extreme quantile regression: Parameter tuning and interpretation

 \subsubsection{Tree depth $(D^\sigma,D^\gamma)$}

 The gradient boosting algorithm outputs a sum of tree functions.
-The complexity of the model is therefore determined by the depth parameters $D^{\sigma}$ and $D^{\gamma}$, also called interaction depths \citep[see][Section 10.11]{ESL}.
+The complexity of the model is therefore determined by the depth parameters $D^{\sigma}$ and $D^{\gamma}$, also called interaction depths.
 A zero depth tree corresponds to a constant tree with no split, so that $D^\sigma=0$ or $D^\gamma=0$ yield models with constant scale or shape parameters, respectively.
 Since the extreme value index $\gamma$ is notoriously difficult to estimate, it is common in extreme value theory to assume a constant value $\gamma(\bb x)\equiv \gamma$ so that the case $D^\gamma=0$ is particularly important.
 A tree with depth~$1$, also called a stump, makes only one single split on a single variable.
 As a result, $D^\sigma=1$ (resp.~$D^\gamma=1$) corresponds to an additive model in the predictors for $\sigma(\bb x)$ (resp.~$\gamma(\bb x)$).
-Trees with larger depth allow to introduce interaction effects between the predictors of order equal to the depth parameter.
+Trees with larger depth allow to introduce interaction effects between the predictors of order equal to the depth parameter. \tcb{We refer to \cite[Section 10.11]{ESL} for a more detailed discussion on tree depth and interaction order in gradient boosting.}

 In practice, the depth parameter is quite hard to tune and we recommend to consider depth no larger than $3$, also because interactions of higher order are difficult to interpret.
 Based on our experience, sensible default values are $D^\sigma=2$ and $D^\gamma=1$.
 But more interestingly, cross-validation can be used to select the depth parameters.
 The left panel of Figure~\ref{fig:CV} shows a typical cross-validation diagnostic in the context of the simulation study detailed in Section~\ref{sec:num-exp}.
 Here $B_{max}=500$ and depths parameter $(D^\sigma,D^\gamma)=(1,0)$, $(1,1)$, $(2,1)$ and $(2,2)$ are considered.
 The plot shows that sensible choices are $B\approx 200$ and $(D^\sigma,D^\gamma)=(1,0)$ or $(1,1)$ (more details given in Section~\ref{sec:num-exp}).
 The histogram in the right panel shows that, depending on the randomly simulated sample, $B$ typically lies in the range $[100,250]$, where the deviance is relatively flat ($(D^\sigma,D^\gamma)=(1,0)$ is fixed here).